 2. Understand members’ needs “in the moment” and responding

-With uncertainty around COVID-19, there’s also a greater demand for the data to be accessible in real-time so that issues can be resolved in a timely manner.
+There’s a greater demand for data to be accessible in real-time so that issues can be resolved in a timely manner.
 More associations are looking to collect data from websites, community discussions, surveys, and other ways of quickly tapping into the pulse of members’ needs.
 When data is accessible in the moment, associations are then using these insights to respond with new products, services, and content that address different segments of their membership.

 3. Measuring the results and understanding ROI or value of programs